sheyman/docs-barbican/api-docs/concepts.rst

   * SSH Keys

 The secret schema represents the actual secret or key that is presented to the |product name| service.
-Currently secrets can be in any format, but additional functionality may become available in the future for known types of symmetric or asymmetric keys, like SSL certificates.

-The following shows an example of a secret:
+The following shows an example of a secret that has been added to |product name|:

 .. code::